appgate/sdpctl/README.md

 gpg> quit
 ```

-The `checksums.txt.asc` contains the signature for `checksums.txt` as well as it's content.
+The `checksums.txt.asc` contains the signature for `checksums.txt` as well as its content.
 On Linux you can verify the checksums signature as well as the checksums of the binaries using the following command:
 ```bash
 gpg --output - --verify checksums.txt.asc | sha256sum --check --ignore-missing